In a rush? You can skip straight to the Beginner Light Rye Sandwich Bread Recipe on my Tumblr or you can jump to my Just the Basics section.

 In my cold kitchen, it took about 1 hour 15 minutes to reach this stage.

-If you’re not sure whether your dough has fully risen, give it a gentle poke.
+Not sure whether your dough has fully risen?
+Give it a gentle poke.
 If the dough springs up quickly, it still needs some time to rise.
-If it collapses, it’s over proofed but still good for baking.
+Collapsing dough has over proofed, but it is still good for baking.
 Ideally, you want the dough to spring back slowly, possibly leaving just the barest hint of a fingerprint.

 When your dough has fully risen, mix together the egg whites of one egg with about 1 tablespoon of water to create your egg wash.
 Brush this mixture over the top of your loaf.
 This egg wash will give your crust a beautiful shine and give your caraway seeds something to stick to.